marinaustinovich/ajs-homeworks-async/README.md

 # ajs-homeworks-async
-two tasks about Promises and async/await
+three tasks about Promises and async/await